YevhenDuma/vagrant-ansible-docker/README.md

 * Master and slave in Docker containers.
 * First playbook run must result in replication process running with now errors.
 * MySQL data directories must be persisted on host’s disk.

-#### Redis

-Provisions docker container with redis.

-##### TODO

-* Implement Ansible playbook to deploy Redis cluster in docker containers.
-* After first playbook run, Redis cluster must be properly initialized.
-* Redis data should be persistent on host.

-#### RabbitMQ

-Provisions docker containers with RabbitMQ.
-Two docker containers: primary and secondary.
-They works together as cluster.
-Used `lucifer8591/rabbitmq-server:3.7.17` docker image for testing purposes.